EQS-PVR: AUTO1 Group SE: Release according to Article 43, Section 2 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 |AUTO1

-Börse aktuell - Live TickerATX letztlich im Minus -- DAX geht schwächer aus dem Handel -- Asiens Börsen schließen uneins
+Börse aktuell - Live TickerATX schließt im Minus -- DAX geht fester aus dem Handel -- Wall Street von Zinszweifeln belastet -- Asiens Börsen letztlich uneins

-Der heimische Aktienmarkt und der deutsche Aktienmarkt notierten am Dienstag im Minus.
-Die US-Börsen zeigen sich leichter.
-Die asiatischen Märkte fanden am Dienstag keine gemeinsame Richtung.
+Der heimische Aktienmarkt notierte am Donnerstag im Minus, der deutsche Aktienmarkt verbuchte dagegen Zuschläge.
+Die US-Börsen gaben nach.
+Die wichtigsten Aktienmärkten in Asien fanden am Donnerstag keine geneinsame Richtung.